particle-iot/docs/src/content/troubleshooting/faqs/orders/where-can-i-find-information-about-the-status-of-my-order.md

 ## Wholesale

-1. After logging into the Wholesale store (<https://wholesale.particle.io/>), you will click the Orders option on the navigation menu on the right hand side of the wholesale store main page - it is the second option from the left.
+1. After logging into the [Wholesale store](https://wholesale.particle.io/), you will click the Orders option on the navigation menu on the right hand side of the wholesale store main page - it is the second option from the left.

 ![Screen_Shot_2021-06-08_at_1.47.33_PM.png](/assets/images/support/Screen_Shot_2021-06-08_at_1.47.33_PM.png)
 2. On the Orders page, you will see your current and previous order history with information pertaining to your order number, the date of purchase, the payment status, the fulfillment status and total.